30 / 60 / 90 Day Plan

 2. The cost-targeting logic inside the Value Engineering Protocol.

-The trifecta reframe and the VE Protocol hold true regardless of the final pricing model, so this is a refinement, not a dependency that blocks the build.
+The co-ownership reframe and the VE Protocol hold true regardless of the final pricing model, so this is a refinement, not a dependency that blocks the build.

 Day 90 · September 26, 2026